How to create a great installation flow

-The best way to start using an app is to get new user account created for them automatically.
-To achieve this, get all the info about your new user from Ecwid and create an account for them right away after installation.
+The best way to get users started with your app is to create an account for them automatically.
+To achieve this, gather all the info about your new user from Ecwid and create an account for them right after installation.
 This greatly improves the overall experience and increases the conversion rate to active users.

-We recommend getting all the available information right from the Ecwid REST API and logging new user into that new account right away, so that registration is performed in the background.
+We recommend getting all of the available user information right from the Ecwid REST API and logging the new user into that new account right away, so that registration is performed in the background.
 If that’s not possible, prefill the info you received in the sign up / login form for a new user and let them sign up manually.
-In case you don’t need to create accounts at all — great!
+If you don’t need users to create an account, that’s great!
 You can store user data in the application storage for your convenience.

-Check out examples of how a simple installation makes all the difference for the end user:
+Check out some examples of how a simple installation process makes all the difference for the end user: